nmalamug/REVENGETABLES/README.md

 6. Kick those Vegetables!!!

 ### Usage
-[Clear, terse instructions on how to use your app.
-What do the different interface elements (buttons, menus, etc.) do?
-How does one see the various requirements and features in action.]
 1. To change playing features (Player type, difficulty, sound) click on the "Settings" button and select your desired options.
 2. Click on the "User Manual" button to view detailed instructions on how to play.
 3. Click on the "High Scores" button to view the top ten scores.